 - Avoid bush meat.
 In developing countries, avoid buying or eating the wild animals, including nonhuman primates, sold in local markets.

 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
 People with Ebola or Marburg are most contagious in the later stages of the disease.

 - Follow infection-control procedures.
 If you're a health care worker, wear protective clothing, such as gloves, masks, gowns and eye shields.
 Keep infected people isolated from others.
 Dispose of needles and sterilize other instruments.

 - Don't handle remains.
 The bodies of people who have died of Ebola or Marburg disease are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

-Scientists are working on a variety of vaccines that would protect people from Ebola and Marburg viruses.
-Some of the results have been promising, but further testing is needed.
+Scientists continue to work on a variety of vaccines that would protect people from Ebola and Marburg viruses.
+Research is ongoing.